2pm - 6pm

 The Zoom link will be sent to FHS members the week before the Research Seminar.
 To register and receive the Zoom link, non-members should contact the Events Secretary, Beatrice Goddard, at email@example.com.

 2pm Welcome and Introduction (Adriana Turpin and Christopher Rowell)

-2:15-2:40pm Lorenzo Mascheretti, PhD candidate, Universita Cattolica del Sacro Cuore, Milan, The Guiciardini Table and a Cabinet for the Cardinal Cesi in Rome
+2:15-2:40pm Lorenzo Mascheretti, PhD candidate, Universita Cattolica del Sacro Cuore, Milan, Fra Raffaele da Brescia and a cabinet for the cardinal Cesi in Rome

 2:45-3:10pm Nele Luttmann, PHD candidate, Trinity College, Dublin, Architecture in Wood: The Cabinetmaker’s Trade and its Importance for the 18th Century Building Industry